 ④ Prototyping and PoC (Proof of Concept)

-Within this process, the most critical step for building persuasiveness and ensuring business success is the strategic planning phase in ①.
+Within this process, the most critical step for building a compelling case and ensuring business success is the strategic planning phase (①).

-The fundamental elements required for the business strategy outlined in a business plan are covered in general MBA and business management textbooks and reference materials, so we will omit them here.
-This time, we will specifically share the five key points of "strategy refinement" that are particularly important in open innovation.
+I’ll omit the basic elements required for a business strategy—as they’re covered in MBA programs and general business textbooks and reference materials.
+Instead, I’ll focus on sharing the five key points of “strategic planning” that are particularly important for open innovation.

-• What specifically is lacking within the company, and what synergies exist?
+• Specifically, what is your company lacking, and what synergies exist?

-・What assets can the company provide, and conversely, what does it want partners to provide?
+・What assets can your company provide, and conversely, what do you want partners to provide?

 ③ Aligning Expectations

-・What kind of business partnership and commercial flow does the partner seek, and what economic scale do they likely expect from this partnership?
+• What kind of business partnership is the partner seeking, through what distribution channels, and what level of economic scale do they expect from the partnership?

-・Is it possible for additional partners or desired companies to join or replace existing partners if better options arise?
+・Is it possible to allow additional partners to join or replace existing ones if other suitable partners or companies express interest?

 ・Are there any conflicts between our company’s culture and the partner’s culture?

-・If conflicts exist, from what perspective, what risks are involved, and what countermeasures can be taken?
+・If there are conflicts, from what perspectives do they arise, what risks do they pose, and what countermeasures can be taken?

-The key to increasing success probability is translating these five points into a common language that can be explained to all stakeholders.
-This aims to make all involved parties feel personally invested.
+The key to increasing the probability of success is to translate these five points into a common language that can be explained to all stakeholders.
+The goal is to make all parties feel personally invested in the project.

-To achieve this, it is essential to maintain your company's own intentions and objectives while thoroughly organizing and thinking through what value you can provide to the other party.
+To achieve this, it is necessary to thoroughly analyze and think through what value we can provide to the other party, while maintaining our own company’s intentions and objectives.

-Agile business operations and new venture planning styles are currently popular, and I believe these are excellent approaches.
-However, regarding open innovation, it fundamentally operates on the premise of having partners.
-I hope it becomes clear that, except for frameworks where the entire process is already standardized—such as OEM, intellectual property acquisition, or agency sales—open innovation is a method requiring advanced strategic thinking during planning.
+Recently, agile business operations and new business planning styles have become popular, and I believe these are excellent approaches.
+However, when it comes to open innovation, the mechanism is fundamentally based on the premise of having partners.
+I hope it becomes clear that—with the exception of frameworks where the entire process is already standardized, such as OEM agreements, intellectual property purchases, and consignment sales—this is an approach that requires a high degree of strategic thinking during the planning phase.

-Lately, we see numerous examples where the means become the end, such as acceleration programs lacking clear objectives.
-Precisely because it's open innovation, it's impossible to be passive or simply wait for good ideas to come to you and build a business.
+These days, we often see examples where the means have become the end—such as acceleration programs whose objectives haven’t been sufficiently defined.
+Precisely because it is open innovation, it is impossible to be passive or to simply wait for good ideas to come along and build a business.

-This may sound like a matter of mindset, but I believe it's essential to have a strong resolve and determination as your mindset: "We are going to create new businesses within our company," while being fully aware of the difficulty and risks involved.
+This may sound like mere rhetoric, but I believe it is essential to adopt a mindset rooted in the strong determination and resolve to “create new businesses within our own company,” while being fully aware of the challenges and risks involved.

-Incidentally, at Dentsu Inc., we are also undertaking various open innovation initiatives by forming project teams and changing the implementing entities and the ultimate objectives/targets.
+Incidentally, at Dentsu Inc. as well, we have formed project teams and are undertaking various open innovation initiatives by varying the implementing entities, ultimate objectives, and target audiences.

 Dentsu Group Open Innovation Projects